Aussie Plant Based Co Acquired By Smart Foods A Week After Liquidation

 It was only three weeks ago that Queensland-based vEEF introduced a new lineup of carbon-neutral meat analogues that were cheaper than conventional meat.

-This was the brand’s first new product launch since its parent company Fënn Foods merged with All G Foods’s Love Buds brand in October 2023, forming the Aussie Plant Based Co.
+This was the brand’s first new product launch since its parent company Fënn Foods acquired the Love Buds plant-based brand from All G Foods in October 2023, forming the Aussie Plant Based Co.
 “This union combines our strengths, enabling significant growth in both retail (vEEF) and foodservice (Love BUDS) sectors,” Alejandro Cancino, co-founder and CEO of vEEF, told Green Queen last month.

 But last week, the Aussie Plant Based Co went into liquidation, after a general meeting of the board resulted in the decision to wind up the business.
 The company appointed insolvency firm Fort Restructuring’s Kenneth Whittingham and Mark Robinson as liquidators, who confirmed that the closure was an outcome of cashflow problems.